Is Humahuaca Worth Visiting?

-Everything you need to know is here in our guide:
+Everything you need to know on how to visit El Hornocal is here in the complete guide:

-Tilcara is the second most popular town along Route 9.
+Tilcara is the next town along Route 9 from Humahuaca.

 It has the same laidback vibe of Humahuaca and is filled with artisan cafes, restaurants and shops.
 In the summer it is busy with Argentinian tourists escaping the big cities.